 8. Explain the process of corrosion and rusting.
 (2 marks)

-To learn more important questions like structure of atom class 11 questions and answers, register with BYJU’S.
+To learn more about important questions in Chemical Reactions and Equations Class 10, register with BYJU’S.